A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: The construction of Quinn's finite total homotopy TQFT

 \subsection{Quinn's results on HF function spaces}

-As mentioned earlier, in the `once over lightly' description of Quinn's finite total homotopy TQFT, on page \pageref{Quinn mapping space}, Quinn uses various results on mapping spaces.
+In his original reference \cite{Quinn}, Quinn uses various results on mapping spaces whose proof is not immediate.

-Let $\Bc$ be a HF space. \begin{Lemma}[Quinn] Let $X$ be a finite CW-complex, then $\Bc^X$ is a HF-space. \end{Lemma} \begin{proof}The proof follows from an induction on the number of cells of $X$, by making use of the following lemma in each induction step; cf. \cite[Chapter 4]{Quinn}. \end{proof}
+Let $\Bc$ be a HF space. \begin{Lemma}[Quinn] Let $X$ be a finite CW-complex, then \smash{$\Bc^X$} is a HF-space. \end{Lemma} \begin{proof}The proof follows from an induction on the number of cells of $X$, by making use of the following lemma in each induction step; cf. \cite[Chapter 4]{Quinn}. \end{proof}

 \begin{Lemma} Let $i$ be a non-negative integer.
 Let a space, $Y$, be obtained from the CW-complex $X$ by attaching an $i$-cell.
 Suppose $\Bc^X$ is HF, then so is $\Bc^Y$. \end{Lemma} \begin{proof} Let $Y$ be obtained from $X$ by attaching an $i$-cell along $f\colon S^{i-1} \to X$.
-We hence have a pushout diagram,
+(Here, by convention $S^{-1}=\emptyset$.)
+We therefore have a pushout diagram,

 where both vertical arrows are induced by inclusion of subcomplexes, hence they are cofibrations.
 Passing to function spaces, and using the fact that $\CGWH$ is monoidal closed, we have a pullback diagram, where the vertical arrows are moreover fibrations, given that they are `dual' to cofibrations,